Table of Contents

 What causes nosebleeds?

-Other, less common, causes include injuries, colds, allergies or cocaine use.
-Children may stick small objects up the nose.
-Older people may have atherosclerosis (which is the hardening of the arteries), infections, high blood pressure and blood clotting disorders, or they may be taking drugs that interfere with blood clotting, such as aspirin.
+Other, less common, causes include injuries, colds, allergies, or cocaine use.
+Children may stick small objects up their noses.
+Older people may have atherosclerosis (which is the hardening of the arteries), infections, high blood pressure, and blood clotting disorders.
+Nosebleeds may occur if you are taking drugs that interfere with blood clotting, such as aspirin.
 A rare cause of frequent nosebleeds is a disorder called hereditary hemorrhagic telangiectasia (HHT).
 Sometimes, the cause of nosebleeds can’t be determined.

 What should I do when I get a nosebleed?